Katie Moussouris

-Katie Moussouris is an American computer security researcher, entrepreneur, and pioneer in vulnerability disclosure, and is best known for her ongoing work advocating responsible security research.
-Previously a member of @stake, she created the bug bounty program at Microsoft and was directly involved in creating the U.S. Department of Defense's first bug bounty program for hackers.
-She previously served as Chief Policy Officer at HackerOne, a vulnerability disclosure company based in San Francisco, California, and currently is the founder and CEO of Luta Security.
+Katie Moussouris is an American computer security researcher, entrepreneur, and pioneer in vulnerability disclosure.
+She is the founder and CEO of Luta Security.

+After early work in systems administration at MIT and penetration testing at and @stake, Moussouris established Microsoft's bug bounty program.
+She was involved in creating the U.S. Department of Defense's "Hack the Pentagon" initiative, the first federal government bug bounty program to identify security vulnerabilities.
+She previously served as Chief Policy Officer at HackerOne, a vulnerability disclosure company based in San Francisco, California.

 Biography

-Moussouris had interest in computers at a young age and learned to program in BASIC on a Commodore 64 that her mother bought her in 3rd grade.
+Moussouris was born in Boston.
+At eight years old, Moussouris taught herself to program BASIC on a Commodore 64 that her mother bought her.
 She was the first girl to take AP Computer Science at her high school.
-She attended Simmons College to study molecular biology and mathematics and simultaneously worked on the Human Genome Project at the MIT Whitehead Institute.
-While at Whitehead she transitioned from a lab assistant to a systems administrator role, and after three years she became the systems administrator for the MIT Department of Aeronautics and Astronautics, where she helped design the computer system for a new lab that was to open in 2000.
+She attended Simmons College to study molecular biology and mathematics and simultaneously joined Human Genome Project at the MIT Whitehead Institute as a lab assistant.
+While at the Whitehead, she moved into a systems administrator role, and after three years she became the systems administrator for the MIT Department of Aeronautics and Astronautics, where she helped design the computer system for a new lab that was to open in 2000.
 During this time she also worked as the systems administrator at the Harvard School of Engineering and Applied Sciences.

 She moved to California to work as a Linux developer at Turbolinux and started their computer security response program.
 She was active within the West Coast hacker scene and formally joined @stake as a penetration tester in 2002 by invitation of Chris Wysopal.